 And another thing: Mobile-friendly websites are prioritized by Google’s all-important algorithm.

-Google is even ranking sites based on their mobile experience, you might have heard about mobile-first indexing.
-Your SEO content will be more successful, and your site will rank higher in search results if you optimize your website to be mobile-friendly in terms of styling and content.
+Google is even ranking sites based on their mobile experience; you might have heard about mobile-first indexing.
+Your SEO content will be more successful, and your site will rank higher in search results if you optimize your website to be mobile-friendly in styling and content.

 And now, we’ve come to the rather technical side of the online store navigation.